pilleatus/orientdb-tutorial-distributed-database/database_configuration.md

     docker start db_server_config /bin/bash

 It is not necessary to start the db-server at the moment, we just take a simple application like /bin/bash for keeping the container running.
 In the next step can make a terminal connection to the container and install a text-editor to modifie the config files.
-If you are more familiar with nano, install it.
-If you're
+If you are more familiar with nano, install it instead.

     docker exec -it db_server_config bash
     apt-get update